nonie186/airbnb-clone-project/README.md

 # Feature-Driven Development:
 Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.

-## Feature Breakdown

-This section outlines the core features of the Airbnb Clone application.
-Each feature mirrors essential functionality found in real-world booking platforms, contributing to a seamless and secure user experience.

 ### **User Management**

 Enables registration, login, and role-based access for guests and hosts.
 This feature secures user data with encrypted credentials and provides tailored dashboards depending on the user’s role (e.g., managing bookings or listings).